bazaarvoice/bv-ui-core/lib/loader/README.md

 - `loadScript(url, [options], [callback])`: Loads the script at the provided URL in a non-blocking manner, and executes a Node-style callback (if provided) when the script is loaded or fails to load.
-Also returns a promise that will be resolved if the script loads, and rejected if it does not.
 A `timeout` value in milliseconds can be provided via the `options` argument.
 - `loadStyleSheet(url, [options], [callback])`: Loads the CSS at the provided URL in a non-blocking manner, and executes a Node-style callback (if